billyfung/node-beginner/README.md

 `express-session` helps to protect the app from cookie exploits, and it also stores the session data on the server by saving the session ID.

 Now with that installed, to make sure of the strategy, the application must be configured properly for it.
-The general outline of how the authentication will work is that the developer will generate keys that will allow access to specific parts of user information for login.
+The general outline of how the Passport authentication will work is that the developer will generate keys that will allow access to specific parts of user information for login.
+The authentication request is passed from the GitHub API to Passport for authentication using the strategy.
 In order to obtain the keys, you will need to create a GitHub developer application and get the `CLIENT_ID` and `CLIENT_SECRET`.

 ![github dev settings](/public/images/github-auth.png)

 When a user wants to use GitHub to authenticate, they will be asked to authorize the application, and then once that is done, they will be redirected back to the web app.
 The information from authentication is then stored within the session, which will ensure that the `req` info will be redirected to the pages accordingly.

-The workflow will be to have the user login with GitHub, and then display the information showing that the user data has been obtained.
+The workflow will be to have the user login with GitHub, authorize the application, and then display the information showing that the user data has been obtained.

+###Passport configuration
 ####*`app.js`*
 After installing the two packages, you will need to add them into the module dependencies, along with `express-session` to manage the session:
 ```